 Contact information: this includes your address; telephone number(s), and your email address.

-Financial information: depending upon the financial product or service you are seeking, this could include details of your bank account; income and expenditure (including information about your debts); rent/mortgage repayments; child care costs (if relevant); the amount of money you are looking to borrow; the length and purpose of any loan; the date you are paid each month, and whether you have a debit card.
+Financial information: depending upon the financial product or service you are seeking, this could include details of your bank account; a breakdown of your income and expenditure (including information about your debts); rent/mortgage repayments; child care costs (if relevant); the amount of money you are looking to borrow; the length and purpose of any loan; other loans that you may have recently taken out; the date you are paid each month, and whether you have a debit card.

 Employment information: this includes your employment status; the name of your employer; your job title, and the time you have been in your current job.